tkiat/my-writings-public/blog/software-dev/web/decouple-articles-from-blog.md

 ## How?

-My front-end code first performs asynchronous requests to get metadata.json from my server.
-It will generate navigation bars and article menus with texts and links that correspond to metadata.json.
-The link is simply in the format `category/subcategory/articleSlug`, and it is valid because this matches the file structure on the server.
+My front-end code first performs asynchronous requests to get `metadata.json` from my server.
+It will generate navigation bars and article menus with texts and links that correspond to `metadata.json`.
+The link is simply in the format `category/subcategory/articleSlug`, which matches the file structure on the server.

 ### Metadata File